pattern-lab/patternlab-node/README.md

 * Not deleting `builder/patternlab_gulp.js` may cause a harmless error when running grunt.
 Delete it.
 3. Run `grunt` or `grunt serve` from the command line

 This creates all patterns, the styleguide, and the pattern lab site.
-It's strongly recommended to run `grunt serve` to see have BrowserSync spin up and serve the files to you.
+It's strongly recommended to run `grunt serve` to have BrowserSync spin up and serve the files to you.

 ### Getting Started - Gulp